HarshRana-Simform/sql_db_Assignment/README.md

 `SELECT SUBSTR(EmpLname,1,4) AS "First_Four_Char" from EmployeeInfo;`

--- 3. Write q query to find all the employees whose salary is between 50000 to 100000.
+### 3. Write q query to find all the employees whose salary is between 50000 to 100000.

-SELECT CONCAT_WS(' ',empfname,emplname) AS "Employee Name", salary from employeeinfo i INNER JOIN employeeposition p
+`SELECT CONCAT_WS(' ',empfname,emplname) AS "Employee Name", salary from employeeinfo i` `INNER JOIN employeeposition p`
-ON i.empid=p.empid
+`ON i.empid=p.empid`
-WHERE p.salary BETWEEN 50000 AND 100000;
+`WHERE p.salary BETWEEN 50000 AND 100000;`

 -- 4. Write a query to find the names of employees that begin with ‘S’ SELECT Empfname FROM EmployeeInfo